RhysTribolet/academic_website/content/publication/KTK/index.md

 ---
-title: "From entry to elite: The relative age effect in the Australian football talent pathway"
+title: "The Use of the Körperkoordinationstest für Kinder in the Talent Pathway in Youth Athletes: A Systematic Review"
 authors:
 - Jade O'Brien-Smith
 - admin